STEM Education PhD

-The STEM Education PhD program works in collaboration with (a) existing educational research programs in STEM disciplines (i.e., Biological Sciences, Chemistry & Biochemistry, Physics); (b) NDSU's College Teaching Certificate Program; and (c) extramurally-funded STEM educational research projects already established at NDSU.
+The STEM Education PhD program works in collaboration with the existing educational research programs in STEM disciplines (i.e., Biological Sciences, Chemistry & Biochemistry, Physics) and extramurally-funded STEM educational research projects already established at NDSU.

 Discipline-based Master's and PhD Programs

 Currently, the Departments of Biological Sciences, Chemistry & Biochemistry, and Physics offer graduate students the opportunity to earn a Master's or PhD while conducting discipline-based education research at the collegiate level.
 Specific details regarding program requirements are available from the department webpages.
 Prospective students are encouraged to contact faculty directly to find out more about this option (Drs.
-Momsen and Montplaisir in Biological Sciences, Dr. Offerdahl in Chemistry & Biochemistry, Drs.
+Momsen and Montplaisir in Biological Sciences, Drs.
+Leontyev and Nyachwaya in Chemistry & Biochemistry, Drs.
 Christensen and Kryjevskaia in Physics).